xbmc/repo-scripts/script.xbmc.blindplayer/README.md

 To switch to the PROGRAM mode press 'Normal mode' button, it will also disable any repeat mode.
 To switch to the ALBUM mode press 'Progrem mode' button, it will also disable any repeat mode.

-There are two repeat modes:
+There are three repeat modes:
 one - plays repeatedly current track, activate it with 'Repeat one' button. all - plays repeatedly current playlist (or limited to single album if in ALBUM mode), activate it with 'Repeat all' button.
 A-B - plays repeatedly selected part of a track, activate it with 'Repeat A-B' button